secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 If the GitLab team member provides their own card, then the expense should be accounted for in the following way upon submitting the expense report:
 1. Category = Marketing Field Events OR Brand Marketing - depending on if you are in Field Marketing vs. another group in marketing - by selecting one of these categories, it puts the expense in the program spend bucket vs. the employee travel bucket within the financial systems.
-1. Classification = MUST add the Allocadia ID that has been created in Netsuite for this event
+1. Classification = MUST add the Allocadia ID that has been created in NetSuite for this event

 #### Option B
 The speaker would like to pay for everything themselves and would like for GitLab to reimburse them.